AardhynLavender/SDL3-Template-Project/README.md

 # SDL3 Template Project

-A barebones OS and IDE agnostic C++23 SDL3 CMake project to start your dream game from.
+A barebones OS and IDE agnostic C++23 SDL3 CMake project to start your dream software project from.

 ## Setup